pulsatility/GCR-Model/README.md

-Full-text access to preprint at bioRxiv: https://doi.org/... (full link to be provided)
+Full-text access to bioRxiv preprint: https://www.biorxiv.org/... (full link to be provided)

 # A Multiscale Spatial Modeling Framework for the Germinal Center Response